Shivix/prefix/README.md

 Account = test
 ```

-Currently can use ^ and | as delimiters.
-SOH will not currently work.
+Currently can use ^ and | and SOH as delimiters

-cat -v can be used to convert SOH into ^A which will be parsed fine.

 ## Installation
 Can be installed using: